Shamrock Garden Preschool Art Activity

 And the green grass grows all around, all around......

 Do you know this popular children's song?
-It's a fun lyric that repeats the color 'green' over and over.
+It's a fun lyric that includes the color 'green', a traditional St. Patrick's Day color!

 Kids love to recognize and name colors, all the colors of the rainbow.
 We can provide fun color recognition activities that easily support this developing skill, activities for any day, any season.